Trusted by 2,000+ businesses • 4.8★ rating

 What is a Search Query?

+What is the Difference Between a Search and a Query?
 A search query is a request for information that is made using a search engine.
 It is essentially a question or a request for information that is expressed in a formal manner.
-In computer science, a query is essentially the same thing, the only difference is the answer or retrieved information comes from a database.
+In computer science, a query is essentially the same thing; the only difference is the answer or retrieved information comes from a database.
 A search query can consist of an individual, single word, a phrase, or a set of words or terms.

 Why Define a Search Query?